Coronavirus: more economic support on its way as pressure mounts to raise alert level

 One of the cases confirmed at the weekend was an Auckland rest home carer and the village has been locked down as a precaution.

-And Marist College in Auckland is to close for three days because a staff member has tested positive for Covid-19 while the primary school next door is closing as a precaution.
+Marist College in Auckland is to close for three days after a staff member tested positive for Covid-19 while the primary school next door is closing as a precaution.

+Glendowie College is similarly closed for 72 hours after a student contracted the virus.

-A parent at Mt Roskill Grammar has also tested positive but the school has been told most of the wider community isn't at risk so won't close.
+And a parent at Mt Roskill Grammar has also tested positive but the school has been told most of the wider community isn't at risk so will remain open.

-As well, four people, including two New Zealanders, who went to the World Hereford cattle conference in Queenstown have tested positive so every attendee has been told to self-isolate.
+As well, four people, including two New Zealanders, who went to the World Hereford cattle conference in Queenstown earlier this month have tested positive so every attendee has been told to self-isolate.

-Cabinet will be meeting this afternoon and will make a range of decisions before Prime Minister Jacinda Ardern gives an update on any developments.
+Cabinet will meet today to discuss the crisis before Prime Minister Jacinda Ardern gives an update on any developments.

-Finance Minister Grant Robertson indicated there would likely be more announcements about economic support for the medium and large businesses that felt they missed out on the $12.1 billion package unveiled last week.
+Finance Minister Grant Robertson indicated there would likely be more announcements about economic support for medium and large businesses that felt they missed out on the $12.1 billion relief package unveiled last week.

 The maximum amount any employer can receive from the package is $150,000.